 It was worth it to simply sit down, take it all in, breathe and reflect on where they are and where they are going in life.

 They say pictures are worth a 1000 words.
 I totally agree with that assessment.
 Pictures should not just show you hot things look but more importantly how it felt at that special moment in time.
 I like to think that these pictures captured that feeling and for them – that is priceless.

 Our pre-wedding photo session with Kurt was an amazing experience!
 Prior to our photo session, Kurt both videochat and met us in person to personalize our session.
 During the session, Kurt and his assistant made it super fun and low-stress, so it’s very easy to have lots of natural photos.
 Kurt also knows all the best and hidden places in Praha so it’s like going on a private tour with him.
 The photos that came out are mind-blowing.
 I highly recommend Kurt as anyone’s photographer as he’s such a nice person, fun guy to talk to, an amazing photographer and a photographer who cares 🙂

 A special thanks to Linda for doing a fantastic job on the hair & makeup and of course a Big Thank You to the best lighting assistant Stefan!

 To have us create your very stylish engagement or portrait session simply use the contact button to receive our latest pricing and offers.
-Or you can simply click on this link here.
 Have questions about a possible session with yours truly in Prague?
 You can read more information about our sessions by visiting our very popular FAQ page devoted to portraits.